- Code BIAN3127

 - Areas of interest Biological Anthropology, Environmental Studies, Zoology, Biology, Biodiversity Conservation

-This course examines the behaviour and ecology of living non-human primates.
-Primates include monkeys, apes, lemurs and other prosimians, as well people.
-Understanding non-human primates helps us to evaluate and understand the behaviour, culture and language, and biology of our own species, as well as to give us valuable information that is necessary for the conservation of non-human primates, the majority of which are now threatened.
-Lectures will start with a description of the morphology and distinguishing characteristics of each group of living primates.
-We will then focus on primate behaviour theory and concepts using some of these primates as examples to illustrate the main points; often this will be done through the description of current research projects being conducted at ANU.
-This component of the course will consist of lectures, guest lectures and films, all of which are testable material.
+This course examines the behaviour, ecology and conservation of living non-human primates.
+Primates include monkeys, apes, and strepsirhines, as well people.
+Understanding non-human primates helps us to evaluate and understand the behaviour, culture, language, and biology of our own species, as well as to give us valuable information that is necessary for the conservation of non-human primates, the majority of which are now threatened.
+Lectures cover a variety of topics including: morphology and distinguishing characteristics of each group of living primates; social organisation, mating, activity and diet as well as community ecology.
+Once lectures are complete, tutorial work will be done through the collection of behavioural data on primate groups at the National Zoo and Aquarium (NZA).
+Students will be trained in data collection and assigned a species of primate on which to collect behavioural data.
+This data will then be used to answer a research question based in one of the theories learned in lecture.
+Finally, theory and data will be put in the context of primate conservation and how we best conserve the world’s primates.

-- Summarize the behavioural and ecological characteristics of selected non-human primate species;
+- summarise the behavioural and ecological characteristics of selected non-human primate species;

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.